Bank Danamon

 PT Bank Danamon Indonesia Tbk is an Indonesian bank established in 1956.
-It is the sixth largest bank of Indonesia by asset size.
+It is the sixth largest bank in Indonesia by asset size.

 History

-Bank Danamon was established on July 16, 1956, as PT Bank Kopra Indonesia.
-In 1976, the bank's name was changed to PT Bank Danamon Indonesia.
-It began focusing on foreign exchange transactions in 1976 and listed its shares on the Jakarta Stock Exchange in 1989.

-Suffering liquidity problems amid the Asian financial crisis, Danamon was in 1997 placed by the government under the supervision of the Indonesian Bank Restructuring Agency (IBRA).
-In 1999, the government through IBRA, recapitalized Danamon with Rp 32 billion in Government Bonds.
-In the same year, some banks taken over by the government merged with Bank Danamon as one part of IBRA's restructuring plan.

-In 2000, Bank Danamon merged with another eight banks taken over by the government, further increasing Danamon's size.

-Over the next three years, Danamon underwent a massive restructuring, which covered management, human resources, organization, information systems, statutes and company logos.
-These changes sought to boost the bank's growth, transparency and professionalism.

-In 2003, a consortium of Asia Finance Indonesia, under the control of Singapore's Temasek Holdings, bought a majority stake in Danamon.
-The new management sought to further improve Danamon's performance and position.

-In 2008, Danamon adopted the slogan "Untuk Anda, Bisa" ("For You, Can").

-In July 2017, Danamon adopted the slogan "Saatnya Pegang Kendali" ("It's Time to Take Control").

 In December 2017, Japan's Mitsubishi UFJ Financial Group (MUFG) bought a 19.9% stake in Danamon from Temasek Holdings for Rp 15.875 trillion ($1.17 billion).
 The price indicated Danamon was valued at about $6 billion.
 In July 2018, Indonesia's Financial Services Authority (OJK) approved MUFG's plan to purchase a further 20.1% stake from Asia Financial.
 In April 2019, MUFG announced the merger of Danamon and Bank Nusantara Parahyangan (BNP).
 The merger resulted in MUFG becoming the majority shareholders with 94.1% stake of Bank Danamon.

 In December 2019, Danamon sold most of its share of Adira Insurance to Zurich Insurance Company, making Danamon a minority shareholder.